federicocandiago/feede_public/README.md

 ## On External Sources

-Being purely an RSS feed reader and aggregator, the application may be used by the user to access external RSS feeds.
-The applicaton is not a news publisher of any sort.
+Being a pure RSS feed reader and aggregator, the application may be used by the user to access external RSS feeds. **The applicaton is not a news publisher of any sort**.

 Please note any said RSS feeds may contain text, links to images and external websites.